 Continuing power of attorney and combined power of attorney

 A continuing power of attorney is only available in Scotland.
 But it works in a similar way to a LPA.

 A continuing power of attorney is a legal document.
 You (the ‘granter’) can allow 1 or more people (the 'attorneys') to make decisions about your money or property.

-You can also set up a welfare power of attorney.
+You can also set up a welfare power of attorney, which will apply once mental capacity is lost.
 This legal document lets someone else make decisions about your healthcare or medical treatment.

 If you'd like the same attorney to manage both your money and welfare, this is called a 'combined power of attorney'.

 You'll need to set up a continuing power of attorney while you have mental capacity.
 This means you're still able to make your own decisions without help.